 We want to do everything we can to help you, and the people you support, weather the storm.

 This blog shares links to resources you might find useful.
 We’ll update it as new resources become available or visible to us.
-If you come across a resource that others might find useful, please email Sophie (our head of communications) at email@example.com or tweet @sophiehobson.
+Please email Sophie (our head of comms) if you spot something that is outdated, incorrect or missing: email@example.com.

 It’s so important that we find ways to help each other out during this time, especially in the social impact sector.

 SSE students, course attendees and other people directly involved in our work

 We are updating you regularly by email if we support you through one of our programmes, if you’re due to attend an SSE course or if you are directly involved in SSE’s work in another way.
 If you have other concerns related to SSE during this time, please contact your learning manager or your main contact at SSE.

 - Government advice on coronavirus – for employers, employees and businesses

 - NHS 111 symptom checker